pvieytes/igel/readme.md

 ```shell
 make
 ```
 This project uses rebar to compile it.
-If you want more info, please, check https://github.com/basho/rebar
+If you want more info about it, please, check https://github.com/basho/rebar

 ### Test
-run the test.
+run the tests.
 ```shell
 make test
 ```

 ## Usage Examples

-Start erlang and ewsclient.
+Start ewsclient and erlang console.
 ```shell
 $ cd /path/to/project/
 $ make